an independent Search Engine for VPSs ranked by price

 rpool /dev/vda1

-Step 6: Restore the backup into the new ZFS root file system
+Step 6: Restore the backup to the new ZFS root filesystem

 Install the OpenSSH server on the live environment to receive the backup data from the backup VPS: